strangehospital/Frontier-Dynamics-Project/Frontier Dynamics/Research.md

 p(r ∈ y) = 1 - p(r ∈ x)
 p(r ∈ x) = 1 - p(r ∈ y)

-To address the issue of partial knowledge and partial states, Claude helped integrate fuzzy membership into the theorem and Bayesian posterior priors to give the system a mechanism to refresh its understanding.
+To address the issue of partial states, Claude helped adapt fuzzy membership into the theorem.
+Bayesian posterior priors were added to enhance STLE's ability to judge information.
 These changes and the principle x ∩ y ≠ ∅ gives rise to the learning frontier x ∩ y = {r ∈ D : 0 < μ_x(r) < 1} These changes were implemented in STLE v1.

 A major conceptual issue was how to practically compute μ_x(r) to intiate the learning frontier.
 This was solved by creating a customized research and development task agent.
 With the issue properly framed the agent made a breakthrough